Updated February 2021

 Those are three very inspiring ladies and I’m so glad they’ve decided to put this event on.

 Just to clarify one thing.
-All the speakers are female of course, but you’re free to join the event whether you’re a man, non-binary, transgender – it doesn’t matter.
+All the speakers are female, non-binary or trans.
+But you’re free to join the event whether you’re a man, non-binary, transgender – it doesn’t matter.
 You’re totally free to sign up, participate in the event and ask questions etc.

 What’s good about the event is that it’s a ticketed event, so you pay, then you get in and get access to everything.
-As part of that, 10% of all the profits are going to Kiva, which I’m really excited about, because I heard about Kiva fairly recently.
+As part of that, 10% of all the profits for the 2021 edition are going to Madre, a charity that supports women, education and aspiring entrepreneurs.

-Some of the talk titles that caught my eye were:
+Some of the talks that caught my eye:

-I hope that you can come and that this has inspired you to consider online conferences as another way to get some listening practice in English, and also to learn about something and develop your knowledge.
+I hope that you can come to one or even both of these conferences and that this post has inspired you to consider online conferences as another way to get some advanced listening practice in English.
+And also to learn about something and develop your knowledge.

-Sign up for Women in Language by clicking here.
+Sign up for Language and Mental Wellbeing 2021 by clicking here.

-All the links in this post to Women in Language are affiliate links which means I’ll receive a commission if you buy through the link.
+All the links in this post to Women in Language and Language and Mental Wellbeing are affiliate links which means I’ll receive a commission if you buy through the link.
 You pay the same price.
 Clicking is completely free.
 Thanks for your support.